digixvalley

 Cite-safe rule for mobile app statistics: year, geography, store coverage, metric definition, source.

-Best practice: use downloads to measure reach; use retention + sessions + revenue per active user to measure success.
+Best practice: use downloads to measure reach; use retention + sessions + revenue per active user to measure whether you’re winning.

 How to cite mobile app statistics safely